These 3 Useful Driving Tips Will Help Extend Your Brake Life

 Standard Wet Cell Batteries

-- Service needs: Occasional simple maintenance including cleaning off corrosion on terminals and topping off fluid with distilled water if the battery has removable caps.
-Battery should be visually checked every year.
+- Service needs: Occasional simple maintenance including cleaning off corrosion on terminals and topping off the fluid with distilled water if the battery has removable caps.
+The battery should be visually checked every year.
 Battery charge should be checked before road trips and after summer before temperatures fall.

 Absorbed Glass Mat (AGM) Batteries